Research Activity (period 2010-2014)

 Under the CA topic, several challenges and techniques related to the utilization of multiple Component Carriers (CCs), are researched.
 This includes aspects of CC in different frequency bands and also paired and unpaired carriers.

 ACCS is meant for unplanned deployment of Home eNB in Local Areas, where one or several operators can optimally assign and share spectrum among the autonomous Home eNB’s according to time varying interference and load conditions.

-Research activities on radio channel modeling include several topics related to MIMO channel modeling, smart antennas design and analysis of multipath environments for development of new channel models.
+Research activities on radio channel modelling include several topics related to MIMO channel modelling, smart antennas design and analysis of multipath environments for development of new channel models.
 Studies on stochastic geometrically-based double directional channel models and distribution of radio-signal in urban multipath environments have been performed, as well as extensive analysis using ray tracing tool, processing of obtained raw data and interpretation of data for feeding the models.
 Special focus has been given to an open-source platform for cooperation and development of deterministic geometrically-based double directional channel model, which is in its initial research phase.

 Cooperation with relevant institutions/European projects: